FlorisDevreese/Flutter-CI-CD/README.md

 ## 3. Setting up CD for the Android package

-For the distribution of the app I choose to work with [Firebase](https://firebase.google.com/).
+For the distribution of the app to the testers I choose to work with [Firebase](https://firebase.google.com/).
 There is no particular reason why I use Firebase, you can also use [AppCenter](https://appcenter.ms/sign-in?original_url=%2Fapps) for example.

 First you'll need to do some manual steps before we can setup the automatic CD pipeline.

 1. Create an account on [Firebase](https://firebase.google.com/)
 2. Create a new project inside the Firebase console
 3. Add an android app to your newly created project
-    - not sure about steps below
     - For just the distribution functionality, you only need to register your packageID (`com.example.cicdtemplate`).
 You can skip the other steps.
+4. Go to the distribution tab
+    - Make sure you select the android app
-4. The CI build created artifacts.
+5. The CI build created artifacts.
 One of those artifacts is `apk/app-release.apk`.
 Download that artifact to your device and upload it to App Distribution tab in Firebase
     - This will create a new release
     - Add testers to the release (e.g. your own email)
     - Next add some release notes
     - Next click Distribute
-5. You should now receive an email with instruction how to install the application on your device
+6. You should now receive an email with instruction how to install the application on your device
-6. Follow those instructions on an Android device, and you should be able to run the application
+7. Follow those instructions on an Android device, and you should be able to run the application
     - **Note:** Appearently I forgot something because I can't install the application on my Android device.
 Give me some time to figure this out

 Next we'll setup the CD pipeline.
 This so we can automatically push a new version of the app to our testers.

-1. **Todo**
+**Todo:** provide a CD pipeline

 ## 4. Setting up CD for the IOS package